-Lavender- Lavender helps soothe aches and pains, and promotes relaxation thanks to its antispasmodic activity.*
+Lavender- Lavender helps soothe aches and promotes relaxation thanks to its antispasmodic activity.*

 Peppermint - Soothing and cooling, it's excellent for immediate application after an injury.*

-Marjoram - Long known to support occasional aches and pains and support joint comfort and function, marjoram has traditionally been used for targeting tired, stressed muscles. *
+Marjoram - Long known to support occasional aches and discomfort and support joint comfort and function, marjoram has traditionally been used for targeting tired, stressed muscles. *